Equivariant Intrinsic Formality: Equivariantly intrinsically formal graded algebras

 with zero differential.
-Here the process ends at $n$th stage since we are getting a quasi-isomorphism from $\sM_n \to \cA$.
-So this is the minimal system.
+Here the process ends at the $n$-th stage, since we get a quasi-isomorphism from $\sM_n \to \cA$.
+So the minimal system is obtained at the $n$-th stage.

-Also from the calculation, we see that for every $r$, so we conclude that Condition $C$ is not satisfied.
-Later in Example \ref{example sec5}(\ref{oddddd}) we will show that the cohomology system is I.F. \end{exmp}
+From the calculation, we see that for every $r$, and we conclude that Condition $(PH)_r$ is not satisfied for any $r$.
+Also, if $\sM'$ is any minimal algebra with $\underbar{H}^{\ast}({\sM'})=\cA$, then $\sM'$ consists of at least as many generators as $\sM_n$.
+Thus, one can define an $n$-isomorphism via inclusion from $\sM_n\to \sM'$.
+Later in \Cref{example sec5}(\ref{oddddd}) we will show that the cohomology diagram is equivariantly I.F. \end{exmp}